RabbitTV22/CustomTerraOverworld/README.md

 This pack changes the Overworld 2.0 generation, also adding the Golden Maple Forest biome.

-Please use version 1.21.4+ since this pack has the Pale Garden biome.
+This version of the pack is only compatible with version 1.21.5+.

-it is recommended to use a datapack that increases world height as block *can* generate higher than 320.
+It is recommended to use a datapack that increases world height as block *can* generate higher than 320.

 The default overworld configuration for Terra 6.6+, containing over _140_ different biomes.